 Thus when we read of people hiding under God’s wings, we understand the Bible writer was passing on the truth that God “protects those who take refuge in him.”
 (Id, 141-42, emphasis added.
-For more on the “inerrancy debate,” see Biblical inerrancy – Wikipedia, the free encyclopedia, of which more in later posts.
-See also Fundamentalism – Wikipedia, the free encyclopedia, which noted that the first of the Five Fundamentals set out at the Niagara Bible Conference 1910 was “the doctrine that the Bible ‘is without error or fault in all its teaching.’”)
+For more on the “inerrancy debate,” see Biblical inerrancy – Wikipedia, of which more in later posts.
+See also Fundamentalism – Wikipedia, which noted that the first of the Five Fundamentals set out at the Niagara Bible Conference 1910 was “the doctrine that the Bible ‘is without error or fault in all its teaching.’”)

 Then too, this business of “requiring every word of the Bible to be inerrant” brings to mind what Jesus said in Matthew 23:4, as He chastised the Scribes and Pharisees.
 In the “Easy-to-Read” translation, Jesus said in pertinent part that such Scribes and Pharisees “make strict rules that are hard for people to obey.
 They try to force others to obey all their rules.
 But they themselves will not try to follow any of those rules.”